tslearn-team/tslearn/tslearn/docs/gen_modules/tslearn.utils.rst

    .. rubric:: Conversion functions

-   The following functions are provided in order to provide some level of interoperability between standard Python packages for time series.
+   The following functions are provided for the sake of interoperability between standard Python packages for time series.
    They allow conversion between `tslearn` format and other libraries' formats.